Conor-Behard333/Hand-written-digit-recognition/README.md

 ## Hand-written digit recognition using a neural network

-This was made for my A-Level coursework...
+This was made for my A-Level coursework, I created a neural network which is able to classify drawings of numbers from 0-9.

 ## Prerequisites